The Clayer: Surfacing

 I will not be explaining the basics of working with clay and will be using terms in which I will assume you know if you are at an intermediate level.
 Please be aware of that before you sign up.

-Diana's work has been featured on the cover of Ceramics Monthly as well as in numerous other publications and on design blogs such as, American Craft, Sunset, InStyle, Domino, Madame Figaro, Design Sponge, SF Girl By Bay and Apartment Therapy, just to name a few.
+Diana's work has been featured on the cover of Ceramics Monthly as well as in numerous other publications such as, American Craft, Sunset, InStyle, Domino, Madame Figaro to name a few.
 Diana has participated in numerous solo and group exhibitions in the U.S. Japan and Europe and currently exhibits her work in galleries and fine boutiques throughout the world.

-In 2010, after a long solitary studio practice, Diana decided it was time to return to teaching to share her techniques, discoveries and inspiration with fellow ceramists and artists and has taught workshops at Santa Fe Clay, Metchosin International Summer School of The Arts, The Hawaii Potters Guild, Mudfire Clayworks, Squam Art Workshops, Sierra Nevada College, Heath Ceramics and out of her San Francisco studio and online with Creativebug.
+In 2010, after a long solitary studio practice, Diana decided it was time to return to teaching to share her techniques, discoveries and inspiration with fellow ceramists and artists and has taught workshops at, Arrowmont School of Crafts, Clay Push in Australia, Santa Fe Clay, Metchosin International Summer School of The Arts, The Hawaii Potters Guild, Mudfire Clayworks, Squam Art Workshops, Sierra Nevada College, Heath Ceramics and online with Creativebug.

 1.Do I need to have any experience working with clay to take this course?